 She is the daughter of the founder of the business and today is helped by her cousin, Paul Smith, Technical Director, and her brother Peter who is Installation Director.

-Other factors in the company’s success have been the National Garden Scheme collection of glasshouses and customer demand driven by exhibiting at the Chelsea and Hampton Court flower shows.
+Other factors in the company’s success have been the National Garden Scheme collection of greenhouses and customer demand driven by exhibiting at the Chelsea and Hampton Court flower shows.

-“We have had some amazing bespoke commissions in 2015 including replicating the historic glasshouses at Cardigan Castle and designing and building structures to accommodate a mini mountain for a customer’s prized collection of Alpine plants.
-We have also designed and built our smallest glasshouse to date which had a footprint of just 2.1m x 1.5m” adds Linda.
+“We have had some amazing bespoke commissions in 2015 including replicating the historic glasshouses at Cardigan Castle and designing and building structures to accommodate a mini mountain for a customer’s prized collection of alpine plants.
+We have also designed and built our smallest greenhouse to date which had a footprint of just 2.1m x 1.5m” adds Linda.